darrylkuhn/dialect/README.md

 ```
 Also when calling the toArray() method the attributes are moved to the top level and the 'json_attributes' column is hidden.
 This essentially hides away the fact that you're using the json datatype and makes it look like we're working with attributes directly.

-You can also establish relationships on a model like this:
+You can also establish relationships on a model like this (only supported in PostgreSQL):
 ```php
 public function user()
 {